hfleitas/mvt/Worksheet.md

 (Bonus/Optional)

 5. Create a Real-Time Dashboard with a map and info.
-6. Set an alert to automate an action, such as send a teams message when the truck/asset is running "late".
+6. Set an alert to automate an action, such as send a message when the truck/asset is running "late".

 ## 🪜 Steps